Authentication is frustrating for today’s users.

 The science behind device-free solutions that provide invisible multi-factor authentication—not just new layers of passwords and password rules—is well over a decade old now.
 Shipping products based on this science are becoming more and more common.

 In general, all of these solutions rely entirely or in part on behavioral-biometric data—individual micro-patterns in keyboard and mouse activity—to identify users.
-To this data, Plurilock’s solutions in particular also add:

 The result is a bundle of passively observed, real-time data about a particular user that is fingerprint-unique, yet nearly impossible to steal, duplicate, or reproduce.